-One of the problems with variational gap is its behavior, since it can be tiny or tremendous, depending on data distribution.
-The importance of taking care of gaps and their possible offending effects was mentioned in ~\cite{bayer2021mind}.
-There are several techniques to deal with the variational gap, such as its direct estimation ~\cite{abramovich2016some} or finding an upper or lower bound, to know how much we can lose.
-There are several approaches to bound variational gap, e.g., \cite{nowozin2018debiasing} and \cite{maddison2017filtering} create lower bounds using big-O notation.
-Bounds for the variational gap were also derived by~\cite{khan2020new}, who later used them for deriving new inequalities (e.g. bounding Csiszár divergence or converse of the Hölder inequality).
-Other approaches were introduced in ~\cite{dieng2016variational}, where the authors proposed $\chi$ upper bound (CUDO) for the evidence of the data that was also used to estimate the marginal log-likelihood, and in ~\cite{ji2019stochastic}, where the evidence upper bound (EUBO) is proposed and used for the estimation of Bayesian logistic regression and Bayesian neural networks.
-Other upper bounds were also proposed in \cite{grosse2015sandwiching} or \cite{mattei2018leveraging}.
+One of the problems with the variational gap is its behavior since it can be tiny or tremendous, depending on the model distribution.
+The importance of taking care of gaps and their possible offending effects were mentioned in ~\citep{bayer2021mind}.
+There are several techniques to deal with the variational gap, such as its direct estimation~\citep{abramovich2016some} or finding an upper or lower bound, to know how much we can lose.
+For example, \citet{nowozin2018debiasing} and \citet{maddison2017filtering} create lower bounds using big-O notation.
+Bounds for the variational gap were also derived in~\citep{khan2020new} and later used for deriving new inequalities (e.g., bounding Csiszár divergence or converse of the Hölder inequality), as well as in \citep{grosse2015sandwiching}, where bidirectional Monte Carlo simulations were involved.